sahanaimp/Handwritten-Digits-Classifier/README.md

-# Handwritten Digits Classifier PyTorch Nueral Network
+#Project: Developing a Handwritten Digits Classifier with PyTorch

 ## Summary
-An analysis of the MNIST handwritten digits database using PyTorch and Jupyter Notebook.
+An analysis of the MNIST handwritten digits database using PyTorch.

 This notebook was originally submitted as a Udacity project in 2024.